MakingChatbots/ivr-tester/README.md

 The documentation is automatically generated and committed as part of the CI pipeline when merged to the main branch.

-Previously coupled to the `postbuild` script it has since been decoupled since the documentation changes everytime there is a new commit (typedoc references commit hashes when linking to code) which drowned out the real changes.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FSketchingDev%2Fivr-tester.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FSketchingDev%2Fivr-tester?ref=badge_large)